 Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 Change out the berries, nuts, and cheese depending upon your mood and the season.
 Same thing for the easy dressing made with jam.
+Sweet Red Wine Vinegar Dressing is fantastic if you have all the ingredients.

 Ingredients and Variations